In order to get the perfect diamond and to ensure you are buying the right diamond for your loved one, there are several factors to consider.

 Your diamonds cost so much less than mined diamonds, and even most lab-grown diamonds.
 Why is that?

-Ethica diamonds are priced according to the cost of manufacture, and other overheads and are man-made using all the credentials of the finest mined diamonds and lab grown diamonds.
+Ethica Diamonds are priced according to the cost of manufacture, and other overheads and are man-made using all the credentials of the finest mined diamonds and laboratory grown diamonds.
 The other good news is that they are fairly priced on a linear scale, and the cost is based ethically on research and development, not artificially inflated.
 This means that you can have a bigger, better diamond for a fair price that will also last the test of time.